Shehap152/MyProject/README.md

 # 🎓 Shehab's Projects Portfolio

 Welcome!
-I'm Shihab, an Computer and Control Systerm Engineering student with a passion for web development, embedded systems, and creative problem-solving.
+I'm Shehab, an Computer and Control Systerm Engineering student with a passion for web development, embedded systems, and creative problem-solving.

 In this repository, you'll find links to some of the projects I've built during my studies and personal learning journey.